The original Navan mission—to power the in-person connections that move people, ideas, and businesses forward—has never been more important.

 “People tend to overestimate the power of persuasiveness via text-based communication and underestimate the power of their persuasiveness via face-to-face communication,” the researchers concluded.

 Organizational behavior experts believe that one-on-one meetings and team-building activities result in higher employee engagement, deeper strategic planning, and more successful teams.
-And nearly 100% of people say in-person meetings are essential for their business relationships!
+And according to HubSpot, nearly 100% of people say in-person meetings are essential for their business relationships!

 Companies historically receive $12.50 in value for every dollar invested in travel, but we’d argue the ROI is even higher when it comes to offsite meetings.
 In fact, one could argue that post-pandemic,it’s never been more important for teams to start seeing one another again.